 The building itself is an educational tool equipped with a wind turbine and solar panels that assist in reducing the overall utility cost.
 This Higher Education Facility sets a new standard for the learning environment and energy efficiency.
 The building is designed to maximize use of natural light and has sensors throughout that control the artificial light level by measuring the amount of light present in the space.
 The Erma Byrd Higher Education Center is the first collaborative in the State of West Virginia; and has proven to be successful since its inception in 2007.

 In the Fall of 2015, a second collaborative opened its' doors adjacent to the Erma Byrd Higher Education Center known as The West Virginia Higher Education Policy Commission's Allied Health Wing.
-The new Wing is home to Bluefield State College, Concord University, and New River Community & Technical College and is utilized for the allied health fields only.
-The state of the art facility includes designated program laboratories and space, a shared conference room, four shared classrooms, and a shared faculty work area (which includes two faculty/student meeting rooms).
+The new Wing is home to Bluefield State College, Concord University, and New River Community & Technical College and offers majors in the allied health fields.
+In 2020, the West Virginia School of Osteopathic Medicine moved its' South East Regional Operations to the Wing to service medical students in the south eastern region of the state.
+The Wing is a state of the art facility and includes designated program laboratories and office space, a shared conference room, four shared classrooms, and a shared faculty work area (which includes two faculty/student meeting rooms).
 Students have the opportunity to complete programs in Nursing, Radiologic Technology, Emergency Medical Technology (EMT), Laboratory Technology, and Medical Assisting.
 The Allied Health Wing is yet another example of an higher education collaborative (in southern West Virginia) working to meet the existing need for more health care workers.